 19 May Our short trip to Elbrus in the North Caucasus

 We flew into Mineraly Vody (‘Mineral Waters’ – but don’t expect any actual mineral waters there) ready for a short trip to Elbrus in the North Caucasus.
-But we weren’t worried about terrorists: most of the Caucasus area, and particularly the area around Mt Elbrus, is more concerned with improving its agriculture and developing its tiny tourism industry than anything else.
+But we weren’t worried about terrorists: most of the North Caucasus area, and particularly the area around Mt Elbrus, is more concerned with improving its agriculture and developing its tiny tourism industry than anything else.

-Then we left the long flatlands behind us and entered the Caucasus mountains proper: open expanses gave way to a valley, at first wide but then narrower and narrower, limited by taller and taller mountains, like Alice walking down an ever-shrinking corridor in a natural Wonderland.
+Then we left the long flatlands behind us and entered the North Caucasus mountains proper: open expanses gave way to a valley, at first wide but then narrower and narrower, limited by taller and taller mountains, like Alice walking down an ever-shrinking corridor in a natural Wonderland.
 Likewise, the expressionless pre-harvest fields and gaudy post-soviet shopfronts of the plains gradually gave way to tortuous winding yellow gas-pipes and prouder, plainer houses with scraggly gardens and chickens staring morosely through haphazard fencing.

 By the time we arrived at our (lovely, comfortable, internet-connected 3-star) hotel, the valley was only about 100m wide, with a gorgeous little mountain stream running down the middle.
 Elbrus was about 15 minutes further up the valley.